MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/treepaymentservice/index.md

 ## -description

-This header is used by TrEE drivers.
+This header contains definitions used to invoke Secure Payment Service via a Trusted Execution Environment (TrEE).

 For more information, see:

 - [TrEE drivers](../_treedrv/index.md)